VanillaDevelop/VanillaDev/README.md

 The articles module serves pages via the path `/articles/`, and functions much like the projects module.
 Articles are essentially projects with a different structure.
 They offer the same options for logged in users when it comes to adding, editing, and deleting them.

 ### Media Upload (media module)
-This module features image upload for logged in users to a static directory mapped to the `/files/images` path, which maps to the corresponding directory in the webapp.
+This module features image upload for logged in users to the S3 bucket configured in the environment variables.
 Again, users can add, edit, and delete images from the server.

 ### "Other Work" (sideprojects module)
 The sideprojects module maps to the `/side` path.
 It is most comparable to the home page.
 The main page itself is static, but features dynamic integration of cards for three different types of projects (professional work, side projects, and treasure trove).
 Logged in users can add, edit and delete the corresponding cards.